xyfzkd/teaching_book/getting-started.md

 ##exit and delete a container
-exit                          #inside docker as root, then exit docker rm bioinfo             #delete the container we created by docker run
+exit                          #inside Docker as root, then exit docker rm bioinfo             #delete the container we created by docker run
 ```